When you’re new to welding you wonder which is better? Flux core welding or MIG welding or

-At the opposite end of the spectrum, if you have a powerful enough welder and gas shielded flux core wire to weld with you can zip through welding half inch thick steel in a single pass with flux core wire.
+At the opposite end of the spectrum.
+When you’ve a powerful enough welder and gas shielded flux core wire to weld with you can zip through welding half inch thick steel in a single pass with flux core wire.

-Flux core wins when your looking at thick gauges of metal and it is why the construction and ship building industries have used flux core welding for many years.
+Flux core wins when your looking at thick gauges of metal and it’s why the construction and ship building industries have used flux core welding for many years.